Benchmarks & Evaluation

 - Time-to-first-token (TTFT): The latency from request submission to the first generated token.
 Critical for interactive applications (chatbots, code completion).
 TTFT is dominated by prompt processing time, making efficient prefill computation (FlashAttention, prompt caching) essential for long-context applications.

 - Tokens per second per GPU: The throughput metric for serving systems.
-A single H100 GPU can serve approximately 2,000-5,000 tokens/second for a 7B parameter model, depending on batch size and sequence length.
+As an order-of-magnitude estimate, a single H100 GPU can serve on the order of thousands of tokens/second for a 7B parameter model, with the exact figure depending heavily on precision, batch size, and sequence length.
 For larger models requiring multi-GPU inference, the tokens/second/dollar metric becomes more relevant.

 - Memory per token: The KV-cache memory consumption determines the maximum batch size and context length.
 Standard attention requires O(n * d) memory per layer, where n is the sequence length and d is the head dimension.
 Techniques like multi-query attention (Shazeer, 2019), grouped-query attention (Ainslie et al., 2023), and KV-cache compression can reduce this by 4-8x.